damianhakert/damianhakert.github.io/source/jobs/specialist/distributed-systems/index.html.md

 ## Requirements

-* Strong understanding of consensus protocols (e.g. Paxos, Raft)
+* Strong understanding of distributed consensus protocols (e.g. Paxos, Raft)
-* Strong understanding of tradeoffs between sharding and abst
+* Strong understanding of tradeoffs with sharding
 * Experience creating and working with distributed systems
-* Experience building and scaling distributed, highly available systems
+* Experience building and scaling highly-available systems
 * Proficient in Ruby on Rails and/or Go

 In addition, see the [Developer job description](/jobs/developer/).